fabianmax/car-classification/blog/Blog_Part_3_Explainable_AI_for_Computer_Vision.md

 * The first step is to load an instance of the model we want to explain the predictions of.
 * Then, we create a new `keras.Model` instance that has two outputs: The actiations of the last CNN layer (`'conv5_block3_3_conv'`) and the original model output.
-* Next, [`tf.GradientTape`](https://www.tensorflow.org/api_docs/python/tf/GradientTape) is set up and applied to record the gradients for the `conv_outputs`.
-Here, `img` is an input image of shape (1, 224, 224, 3), preprocessed with the `resnetv2.preprocess_input` method and `label_idx` is the index corresponding to the label we want to find the discriminatory regions for.
+* Next, we run a forward pass through our new `grad_model` using as input an image ( `img`) of shape (1, 224, 224, 3), preprocessed with the `resnetv2.preprocess_input` method.
+The function [`tf.GradientTape`](https://www.tensorflow.org/api_docs/python/tf/GradientTape) is set up and applied to record the gradients (all gradients are now stored in the `tape` object).
+Further, the outputs of the convolutional layer (`conv_outputs`) and the head layer (`predictions`) are stored as well.
+Finally, we can use `label_idx` to get the loss corresponding to the label we want to find the discriminatory regions for.
+* Using the `gradient`-method, on can extract the desired gradients from our gradient tape.
+In this case, we need the gradient of the loss w.r.t. the output of the convolutional layer.
 * In a further step, guided backdrop is applied.
 Only values for the gradients are kept where both the activations and the gradients are positive.
-This essentially means restricting the attention to the actiations which positively contribute to the wanted output prediction.
+This essentially means restricting the attention to the activations which positively contribute to the wanted output prediction.

-* The `weights` are computed by averaging the obtained guided gradients for each channel.
+* The `weights` are computed by averaging the obtained guided gradients for each filter.
-* The class activation map `cam`  then is computed as the weighted average of the channel activations (`output`).
+* The class activation map `cam`  then is computed as the weighted average of the feature map activations (`output`).
 The method containing the for loop above helps understanding what the function does in detail.
 A less straight forward but more efficient way to implement the CAM-computation is to use `tf.reduce_mean` and is shown in the commented line below the loop implementation.
 * Finally, the resampling (resizing) is done using OpenCV2's `resize` method and the heatmap is rescaled to contain values in [0, 1] for plotting.

 A version of Grad-CAM is also implemented in [tf-explain](https://github.com/sicara/tf-explain#vanilla-gradients).